ratatui/ratatui/examples/README.md

 # Examples

-This folder sometimes contains unreleased code.
+This folder might use unreleased code.
 View the examples for the latest release instead.

 > [!WARNING]
 >